Vinicius-92/order-api/README.md

 /clients
 ```

-GET - Fecth a person by ID:
+GET - Fetch a person by ID:
 ```
 /clients/{id}
 ```